lucendio/lecture-devops-infos/content/tutorials/investigate-system-status.md

     * list processes running at the moment
     * check which ports are currently open
     * search for installed packages
-2. Write a small program in the language of your choice that exposes metrics in a Prometheus-compatible format
+2. Write a small program (exporter) in the language of your choice that exposes metrics in a Prometheus-compatible format
+    * choose 3 different metrics

 ## Solution